-A \$500 late enrollment notification fee is assessed if leave forms are not turned into Center for Academic Support and Advising by the enrollment notification deadline.
+The leave of absence fee is \$300 for each term.
+A \$500 late enrollment notification fee is assessed if leave forms are not filed in CASA by the enrollment notification deadline.
 The enrollment notification deadline is listed each year in the online academic calendar and tuition information on the student financial services Web site.
-It is also advertised by the Center for Academic Support and Advising.
-If plans are not definite or if a signature is missing, the form should be submitted by the deadline and an appointment should be made for the following week.